 A Deep Insight

 What is real does not weaken when it slows down—it becomes clearer.
 What disappears when delayed was never deeply rooted.
+Time has a way of exposing whether a connection is built on genuine care or temporary desire.

 3. Lust Sees Attraction